 REACH Center of Hope

-REACH sponsors the Center of Hope program for Renton-area homeless women and their children.
-There are two parts to the Center of Hope – the Day Center that is housed in the basement of Renton city hall, and the night shelter that rotates among Renton churches.
-We are pleased to be one of the churches that offers a safe place for these families to sleep.
-Contact Donna Stock at (425) 226-9023 if you’re interested in volunteering at either the day or the night shelters.
-REACH is sharing information currently for care of those seeking shelter during the winter months.
-Please read more about how to Bring Our Families Out of the Cold.
+REACH sponsors the Center of Hope program for Renton-area homeless families – moms and dads with their children, and a few single women.
+There are two parts to the Center of Hope – the Day Center that is housed in the basement of Renton city hall and the night shelter that offers a safe place for the families to sleep.
+Contact Donna Stock at (425) 226-9023 if you’re interested in volunteering at either the day or the night shelter.

 Unlike many other diseases that are awaiting a cure, malaria was eliminated in the U.S. in the 1950s.
 However, in Sub-Saharan Africa, malaria continues to kill a person every 60 seconds.
 But there is hope!
 Imagine No Malaria is part of a global partnership and together with our partners, our generation can beat malaria once and for all.